jstetich/Lake_Water_Quality_sum/Analysis/Secchi_Trend_Analysis.md

 We calculate lake by lake linear model slopes and Theil-Sen slopes and P Values.
-We could also run these models using the nested data frames approach used for looking at metals in out Toxics data, but this “for loop” approach works (although inefficiently).
+We could also run these models using the nested data frames approach used in several other analyses used for SoCB (e.g., for looking at metals in CBEP Toxics data).

+We use this, significnatly slower, approach because we began with code used in preparing the 2010 State of the Bay report.
+This “for loop” approach works (although inefficiently).

 ``` r
 MIDASES    <- vector(mode = 'numeric', length = 0)